base/base/docs/specs/governance/alligator.md

 - `notValidAfter`: The timestamp before which the delegation is valid.
 - `allowanceType` The type of allowance.
 If `Absolute`, the amount of votes delegated is fixed.
 If `Relative`, the amount of votes delegated is relative to the total amount of votes the delegator has.
-- `allowance`: The amount of votes delegated.
+- `allowance`: The amount of votes delegated, denominated in the token contract's decimals.

 The `Alligator` contract MUST provide a method to subdelegate in batches, called `subdelegateBatched`.
 This function should take an array of `to` addresses and an array of subdelegation rules, and call the `subdelegate` function for each